6kbvdc/interactive-quiz-python/README.md

 Ultimate Quiz App

-Overview
+Description:

-This project is a console based quiz application built with Python.
-It tests users in Math, Logic, and Python programming using timed multiple choice questions.
-Scores are saved and ranked on a leaderboard.
+This project is a command line quiz application built with Python.
+It tests users in Math, Logic, and Python.
+The system tracks scores and ranks players on a leaderboard.

-Features
+Problem:
+Many students study passively.
+They need fast practice with feedback.
+This app gives timed questions, scores performance, and stores results so users measure progress.

+Features:
-• Multiple categories.
-Math, Logic, Python
+• Multiple categories, Math, Logic, Python
-• Difficulty levels.
-Easy, Medium, Hard
+• Difficulty levels, Easy, Medium, Hard
-• 200 plus questions generated automatically
+• 200 plus auto generated questions
-• Randomized answer options each run
+• Random answer order each run
-• Countdown timer for every question
+• Timer for each question
-• Score tracking
+• Score calculation
-• Progress display
 • Leaderboard saved to file
-• Works on Pydroid 3 and any Python 3 environment
+• Runs on any Python 3 environment

-Technologies
+Tools:
 • Python 3
+• random
+• time
+• os
-• Built in libraries only. random, time, os, datetime
+• datetime

-How to Run
+How to run:
-Step 1
-Install Python 3 or Pydroid 3
+• Install Python 3 or Pydroid 3
-Step 2
-Download or clone this repository
-Step 3
-Open terminal in the project folder
+• Open the project folder
-Step 4
-Run
-python quiz_system.py
+• Run python quiz_system.py
-Step 5
-Enter your name and follow the prompts
+• Enter your name and start the quiz

-Project Structure
+Project files:
-quiz_system.py.
-Main application
-results.txt.
-Stores leaderboard scores automatically README.md.
-Project documentation
-Example
-Enter your name: Seth
-Select category: Math
-Select level: Easy
-Answer questions before time runs out
-Final score displayed at the end

-Learning Goals
-• Practice Python fundamentals
+• quiz_system.py, main program
+• results.txt, saved scores
+• README.md, documentation

+What I learned:
-• Work with loops and conditionals
+• Control flow with loops and conditions
-• Use functions and modules
+• Functions and modular design
+• File handling
-• Handle files and data storage
+• Timers and user input
-• Build a complete real world console app
+• Building a full console application

-Author
+Author:
 Seth Sanyanda